TryGhost/Ghost/koenig/koenig-lexical/README.md

 Before tests are started we build a version of the demo app that is used for the e2e tests.

+When developing it can be useful to limit tests to specific keywords (taken from `describe` or `it/test` names).
+That's possible using the `-t` param and works with any of the above test commands, e.g.:

+- `yarn test:watch -t "Callout card"`

 ### Editor integration

 There's a [vitest vscode extension](https://marketplace.visualstudio.com/items?itemName=ZixuanChen.vitest-explorer) that lets you run and debug individual tests/groups directly inside vscode.